social-link-analytics-group-bsc/impact-app/README.md

 *Initial dashboard showing an overview of the dataset used to compute the scientific impact of an institution*

 ![INB Dashboard](/screenshots/dashboard_inb.png)
-*Dashboard outlining an overview of the scientific impact of the institution under study*
+*Dashboard outlining an overview of the scientific impact of the institution understudy*

 ![AV Dashboard](/screenshots/dashboard_av.png)
 *Dashboard reporting the results of applying the scientific impact methodology to a researcher of the institution under